tomachinz/AminoSee/README.md

 Eventually, I'm hoping to have some prebuilt binaries for Mac, Windows and Linux using Electron.
 Today, the only way to get the DNA converter on your machine is via source code:

 ## Install from Source Code
 Currently the only way to run it yourself is to run it from source code.
-This requires the previous install of:
+### Install from source requires the previous install of:
 - https://nodejs.org/en/download/
 - https://git-scm.com/
 - https://electronjs.org/
 - https://www.python.org/downloads/
 - on windows:  npm install -g windows-build-tools (as admin)

-Download this repo to your machine:
+Paste this into a terminal on to your machine, link makes it so you can just type aminosee * in any directory to render those files.
 ```
 git clone https://github.com/tomachinz/AminoSee
 cd AminoSee
 npm install
-echo Use sudo npm link to enable command "aminosee" for all users
 npm link
 sudo npm link aminosee
 ```